 - Is the property leasehold or freehold?

-4. Community Feel
+4. Retirement Community Feel

-- Are residents involved in planning activities?
+- Are owners involved in planning activities and shaping the community environment?

 5. Practical Considerations